clukawski/microleaf/README.md

 # Microleaf

-microleaf is a tiny CLI tool for controlling Nanoleaf.
+microleaf is a small CLI tool for controlling Nanoleaf.
 Based off of [`picoleaf`](https://github.com/tessro/picoleaf), but with multi-panel support added (and some os-specific things removed).

 ## Installation